Alan Arnett McLeod: Tribute

 Dr. David Christie, of Westminster Church, Winnipeg, wrote a moving tribute which appeared in the Manitoba Free Press on the evening of 7 November, the day after McLeod's death.

 There is a street in Stonewall, Manitoba named after McLeod.
 His former family home is the McLeod Tea House and Stonewall Collegiate has his likeness as a bust displayed in the high school library.

-In 1974 Alan Arnett McLeod, V.C. was inducted into the Canadian Aviation Hall of Fame at a ceremony in Edmonton, Alberta.
+In 1974 Alan Arnett McLeod, V.C. was inducted into Canada's Aviation Hall of Fame at a ceremony in Edmonton, Alberta.

 Number 301 (Alan McLeod V.C.)
 Squadron, Royal Canadian Air Cadets was formed in Stonewall, Manitoba on 29 January 2009.

 The primary student quarters at 3 Canadian Forces Flying Training School is named the Lt Alan McLeod Building.

 On 9 May 2017, a Commonwealth War Graves Commission stone marker and descriptive bronze plaque was placed next to the McLeod family plot, where he is buried along with his mother (Margaret Annett McLeod, 1877–1966) and father (Dr. Alexander Neil McLeod, 1868–1940).
 It is unique in that Alan McLeod is the only VC recipient who died on active service to be buried in Canada.